GabrielMalakias/GabrielMalakias.github.io/_posts/2021-11-15-software-evolves-an-experience-guided-by-results.md

 ### The desired future

 The problem faced now its not about the language so changing to Go or *insert-your-fancy-technology-here* wont solve the problem because it lies in the approach itself, remember the actor model?
-Well if the app didnt have to search things in the DB for every single job and process the problem would be avoided.
+Well if the app didnt have to search things in the DB for every single job the problem would be avoided.
 How would that look like?

 While migrating the application to the new approach, we had the opportunity to write a load-test app in elixir to understand better what are the pain points of using this tool, unfortunately I believe I wont have time to work on it but I know that would be pretty viable.
 The solution using genservers is not perfect, it eliminates the round-trips to the DB but it might increase the memory consumption considerably.
 Another point is that the state would have to be pretty well managed to avoid unexpected bugs or problems but I still believe that's a best solution compared to the Sidekiq recursive approach.

 ### Conclusion

-As Developers, Software engineers or whatever name you might use, we like to learn new languages and always use the newest one, however just changing the language by itself doesnt improve things magically.
+As Developers, Software engineers or whatever name you might use, we like to learn new languages and sometimes to use newest one, however just changing the language by itself doesnt improve things magically.

 Most of apps that I worked on so far are heavily limited by external calls (HTTP, DB, Network) so in most of the cases if you are running a web app, it doesnt matter much how fast the language is, if you are doing things right it should be enough.
 Not everybody is the Google.
-For me it matters way more things like how easy to maintain and onboard new members or how fast to deploy and run specs allowing cycles to run faster and that doesnt depend on the language itself.
-So before considering moving to other language and wasting time and money, try to improve the project you are working on, MEASURE, observe your system, know the weeknesses and the strenghts, try to talk to other people and share your ideas/problems with other people by writing or talking.
-If you want to take one thing from this post just consider applying the Scientific Method that according to [Sedgewick & Wayne](https://algs4.cs.princeton.edu/home/) is something like:
+For me it matters way more features like how easy to maintain, onboard new members, how fast to deploy, and run specs allowing cycles to run faster and that doesnt depend on the language itself.

+So before considering moving to other language and wasting time and money, try to improve the project you are working on, MEASURE, observe your system, know the weeknesses and the strenghts, try to talk to other people and share your ideas/problems with others.
+If you want to take one thing from this post just consider applying the Scientific Method that according to [Sedgewick & Wayne](https://algs4.cs.princeton.edu/home/) is:

 * *"Observe some feature of the natural world, generally with precise measurements;*
 * *Hypothesize a model that is consistent with the observations;*